Phil Jones (footballer, born 1992): Manchester United

 After suffering a back problem and having a knee operation which kept him out for the start of the 2012–13 season, Jones made his first appearance in an away match against Galatasaray in the Champions League on 20 November.
 He scored his first goal of the 2013–14 season on 29 October in a 4–0 win against Norwich City in the League Cup.
 On 10 December, he scored the only goal of the match in a 1–0 win against Shakhtar Donetsk in the final group-stage match of the Champions League, ensuring United finished top of the group.

 On 1 July 2015, Jones signed a new four-year contract with United.
 On 8 February 2019, he signed a new contract until 2023.
 On 9 February, Jones assisted Anthony Martial in a 3–0 win over Fulham, his first goal involvement since 2014.
 On 26 January 2020, he scored in a 6–0 FA Cup win against Tranmere Rovers; it was his first goal for United since March 2014.
 He then spent 20 months injured, finally returning to training and playing with the reserves in September 2021.
 In September 2021, Jones opened up on his injury problems, stating "I think as a footballer, as a person, as a human being, that's the lowest I probably ever felt in my life".
 Following an injury to Harry Maguire, coupled with existing injuries to Eric Bailly and Victor Lindelöf, Jones made his return to first team action in a 1–0 home defeat to Wolverhampton Wanderers on 3 January 2022, his first appearance in nearly two years.
+Jones last appearance for the club came when he was substituted on in a 3–0 home win against Brentford on 2 May 2022.
 Following the appointment of Erik ten Hag, Jones wasn't included in United's 25 man squad for the 2022–23 season; injury resulted in Jones missing the entirety of the season.

+On 15 May 2023, United announced that, after a 12-year stint at Old Trafford, Jones would be released by the club at the end of the season.
+Later that year, in September, he became involved in United's youth teams training sessions at Carrington, as he then announced plans to take courses to earn his coaching badges.

+In August 2024, he announced his retirement from playing football, saying he wanted to move into coaching.